 Like many contemporary tires, the Thunder Burts are best set up tubeless.
 That’s because the casing is pretty thin.
 Thin casings save weight, make the tire more ‘supple’ aka soft, and that in turn helps improve grip, and keep rolling resistance down.
 Thin casing tires, as long as the casing isn’t made out of airmail stationary, are usually ok for all but really rough stuff, like class 4 roads, rock gardens, or trips to Uncle Burt’s house.

-Grab a Thunder Burt if you have a bike that needs a 27.5 x 2.1 tire that rolls fastish on the Pavement, is quick on dirt and gravel roads, and has enough bite to ride on dry trails.
+Grab a Thunder Burt if you have a bike that needs a 2.1 tire that rolls fastish on the Pavement, is quick on dirt and gravel roads, and has enough bite to ride on dry trails.
 A good big volume gravel tire that has more traction than say, a WTB Byway or Gravelking Semi Knobby tire.
 Not a great all around bike packing tire, as it doesn’t have enough traction for getting rad off road, or enough volume for rim protection at ultra low pressures off road.

 Schwalbe calls this tire 'tubeless easy'.
 In our experience, you actually need to put a tube in first, seat the tire, then take the tube out, keeping one bead of the tire seated.
 Then convert to tubeless.
 Doing this 2 minute extra step will make seating these tires easy.
 If you skip it, you will be cursing your Uncle Burt, amongst other things.